horeekaa/backend/README.md

 DO NOT include `.env` and `Firebase Service Account JSON file` in the git repository under any circumstances.

-2. Run `gqlgen generate` to get the all the auto-generated models from gqlgen schemas.
+2. Run `go run runner/runner.go` to get the all the auto-generated models from gqlgen schemas.